sami-badawi/shapelogic-scala/README.md

 ## Status ##

-* Version 0.4.4
+* Version 0.5.0
+* Useful for experimenting
-* In alpha, the api is not stable yet
+* In alpha, still getting refactored
 * Documentation in Wiki and [ShapeLogic Scala project site](http://shapeLogicscala.org)
 * It is pretty simple to write image operations and add them to GUI, but writing generic code is harder than writing code that only works with byte images
 * Unit tests
 * ShapeLogic Scala has a simple JavaFX GUI, it can
   * Load and Save
   * Undo and image info
-  * Invert, threshold, to gray scale, color chooser, channel swapper, fill black and white
+  * Invert, threshold, edge detection, to gray scale, color channel chooser, channel swapper, fill black and white

 ## Generic Image What is the Big Deal ##